 WHAT IS THE H.J.V.H PROJECT?

 The H.J.V.H Project is a nonprofit organization based in Columbia, South Carolina.
 The acronym stands for Helping Juveniles Visualize Hope.
-We partner with schools, employers, and community stakeholders to offer collegiate access and career pathways to our participants.
+We partner with schools, employers, and community stakeholders to offer collegiate access and entrepreneurial education to our participants.
 We also work to ensure that low-income, minorities, and/or first-generation scholars are afforded equitable access to opportunities that would not be readily available to them.

 WHAT PURPOSE DOES THIS ORGANIZATION SERVE?

 The current economic structure in Columbia does not work for everyone.
 Its systems and policies hinder economic mobility by not addressing the needs and concerns of all of our residents.
-To address this issue, the H.J.V.H Project implements a tiered approach that improves self esteem, the motivation to work, and teaches participants how they can use the world around them to learn.
-After completing the project, applicants are then required to complete a paid internship.
+To address this issue, the H.J.V.H Project implements an approach that improves self esteem, the motivation to work, and teaches participants how they can use the world around them to learn.
+After completing the project, applicants are then required to launch their business or idea.
 Before we begin, each participant takes an assessment that will identify their strengths.
 The project implements the following practices and/or activities below and introduces them using a cyclical method.
 The idea behind the incorporation of a cycle to introduce each practice and/or activity is that this helps to ensure the project positively prepares and develops the entire learner.
 Each concept is meant to build and sustain the other, with the intention of teaching the applicant how to retain and use each skill no matter their environment.

 WHAT MAKES THE H.J.V.H PROJECT DIFFERENT FROM ALL OF THE OTHER ORGANIZATIONS?